Lumbar Herniated DiscSkip to the navigation

 You can try other treatments besides medicine and surgery, including:

-Some people use complementary and alternative medicine along with standard or conventional care to treat leg and back pain caused by a herniated disc.
-Some examples are: 4
+Some people use complementary medicine along with standard or conventional care to treat leg and back pain caused by a herniated disc.
+Some examples are: footnote 4

 Other Places To Get Help